SIDHANTBARAPATRE/contractFlow/README.md

 - **Tailwind CSS** — fast UI development and consistent styling
 - **LocalStorage** — mock persistence layer

+### 🔹 Component-Based Architecture
+-Pages are separated by responsibility:
+  - Dashboard.jsx
+  - BlueprintCreator.jsx
+  - BlueprintList.jsx
+  - ContractCreator.jsx
+  - ContractManagement.jsx
+-Reusable layout is handled by: layout.jsx

+### 🔹 Centralized Persistence Layer
+All storage logic is handled by: storages.js
+This avoids mixing persistence logic with UI components and allows easy replacement with real APIs in the future.

+### 🔹 Controlled State Transitions
+Contract lifecycle rules are centralized in: constants.js

+This ensures:
+- No invalid transitions
+- Easy modification of lifecycle rules
+- Consistent UI behavior
 ---
 ### State Management Approach